gordonknoppe/magento-cachebuster/README.md

 * **Enable cachebuster**
   * Enables the module behavior which rewrites URLs on the frontend.
 It is important that your mod_rewrite rules are configured before enabling this setting.
+* **URL map**
+  * Configure which types of URLs will have the signature added to the filename.
 * **File extensions**
-  * Comma-separated list of file extensions which will be rewritten with timestamp applied.
+  * Comma-separated list of file extensions which will be rewritten with signature applied.
 Extensions configured here must be defined in your rewrite rule.
+* **Signature**
+  * Mechanism to use to determine the signature added to the URL
+    * Timestamp - Signs the file using the unix timestamp last-modified time of the file
+    * Sha1 numeric - Signs the file by getting the sha1 hash of the file and then extracting only the numbers from the checksum (to remain compatible with the published rewrite rules)
+* **Enable profiling**
+  * Adds X-Cachebuster-Time header to the response

 **Note:** Behavior only takes affect on the frontend, admin area static file urls are not processed